Fundamental Relations as the Leading Order in Nonlinear Thermoelectric Responses with Time-Reversal Symmetry: Model and Discussions

-We take the surface state of TI X$_2$Y$_3$ (X=Bi, Y=Se, Te) as an example, with its crystal structure shown in Fig. \ref{Fig.2}(a) \cite{Kuroda2010,Fu2009}.
+\CV The surface state of TI X$_2$Y$_3$ (X=Bi, Y=Se, Te) is considered in the general framework developed in Sec. \ref{section2} \CIV, with its crystal structure shown in Fig. \ref{Fig.2}(a) \cite{Kuroda2010,Fu2009}.
 It is evident that the structure exhibits $C_{3v}$ symmetry and the corresponding Hamiltonian is

 where $v$ is the Dirac velocity, $k_{\pm}=k_x \pm i k_y= k e^{i\theta_k}$, $\sigma_{x,y,z}$ are the Pauli matrixes, and the parameter $\lambda$ serves as a quantitative descriptor for the magnitude of hexagonal warping in the electronic structure.
 The energy dispersion is $\varepsilon _{\pm,k} =\pm\sqrt{ k^{2} v^{2} + k^{6} \lambda ^{2} \cos^{2}( 3\theta_k ) }$.
 In addition, the Berry curvature linearly in the warping strength $\lambda$ is $\Omega _{k_z}\approx \frac{\lambda }{v}\cos(3\theta _{k}) +O\left( \lambda ^{2}\right)$.